-- 1. All International referees nominated for FIVB competitions must carefully study the Challenge regulations approved for this particular competitions and strictly abide by them. - 2.
-The Challenge referee shall wear an official IR uniform while performing his/her functions. - 3.
-During WIRELESS communication between referees it is mandatory to use simple volleyball terminology sentences in English to indicate the nature of a requested challenge, e.g. "ball in or out", "touch the net", "touch the antenna", "service foot-fault", "attack-line foot-fault", "touch the block", "center line penetration" etc. The recommended order of information directed to the Challenge referee to initiate the Challenge procedure: Who - What When.
-For example: "Challenge by team Italy touch of the net in the middle of a rally".
+- 1. All International referees nominated for FIVB competitions must carefully study the Challenge regulations approved for this particular competition and strictly abide by them. - 2.
+The Challenge referee shall wear an official FIVB IR uniform while performing his/her functions. - 3.
+During WIRELESS communication between referees it is mandatory to use simple volleyball terminology sentences in English to indicate the nature of a requested challenge, e.g. "touch the net", "touch the antenna", "service foot-fault", "attack-line foot-fault", "touch the block", "center line penetration" etc. The recommended order of information directed to the Challenge referee to initiate the Challenge procedure: Who What When.
+For example: "Challenge by team Italy touch of the net in the middle of a rally". - 4.
+If, on the basis of footage available, it is impossible to make any of above-mentioned conclusions, the challenge referee shall inform the first referee about technical impossibility to decide this challenge and, therefore, the previous decision made by the first referee remains valid. - 5.
+If a referee interrupted the rally by whistling a fault which subsequently was challenged and proved to be a wrong CALL, then a replay shall be carried out due to this referee error.
+For example: a first referee called "four hits" or "double hit" when a ball was smashed into the upper part of the net and rebounded back, being contacted by the same team, and the first referee didn't notice any block contact, but later, after a "block" challenge it was clear that a block contact took place, then a replay shall be called by the 1st referee.